-Indigency for the one to act as our agent, and all orders which we may receive from your territory shall be turned over to your account.
-This wonderful remedy, Sever Seuls or Golden Wonder, sells rapidly in the hands of the right kind of men, and we want none other.
-Now, if you think you are the man for the work, forward your order, name your county, and go to work; you can sell a gross in a few days, without adoubt.
+This wonderful remedy.
+Serve Scion 62 De Worler, soils rapidly in the hands of the right kind of men, and we want none other.
+Now, if you think you are the man for the work, forward your order, name your compil, and go to work, you can soil a gross in a tow days, without a doubt.
 We have one man who buys on an average three gross per week, and his orders are increasing rapidly, and he has a small county, (Berks Co., Pa.)
-He writes that he expects to sell one gross per day, it retail, the coming season, not counting wholesale.
-You have the privilege of selling wholesale or retail, or putting it on commission with druggists, or selling by sub-agents.
+He writes that he expects to self one gross per day, at retail, the coming season, not counting wholesale.
+You have the privilege of selfing wholesale or retail, or putting it on counting season, in druggists, or selling by sub-agents.
 This business is worth the attention of good men, and men of capital.
-Should you make hur reasonable wages-say \$100 ness is worth the first three months, (many make more)-you would nevertheless be establishing a business information of GOLDEN WONDER is put up in \$1.00 and 50 cent bottles, elegantly finished in neat and appropriate wrappers, and packed in nice boxes, one dozen in each box.
-To druggists our scale of prices are:-Large Size, \$1.00 Bottles, Per Dozen, \$9.00; Small Size, 50 cent Hottles, Per Dozen, \$4.50.
-We give special terms to our County Agents at such figures that they can sell to druggists and country stores at the above price and make a handsome profit.
-We also give an
+Should you make but reasonable wages-say \$100 per month for the first three months, (many make more)-you would nevertheless be establishing a business that would pay you largely in the end.

+SEVEN SEALS or GOLDEN WONDER is put up in \$1.00 and 50 cent bottles, elegantly finished in neat and appropriate wrappers, and packed in nice boxes, one dozen in each box.

+To druggests out scale of prices are: -Large Size, \$1.00 Bottles, Per Dozen, \$9.00; Small Size, 50 cent Bottles, Per Dozen, \$4.50.